June 2, 2023

 8. Scafell Pike

-During Eric Robson, Chairman of the Wainwright Society, writes that when making a TV programme on Scaffell Pike, was asked to carry out a risk assessment.
+Eric Robson, Chairman of the Wainwright Society, writes that when making a TV programme on Scafell Pike, he was asked to carry out a risk assessment.
 “Dangerous,” he wrote on the form.
 “If wet or windy, bloody dangerous.”

 Scafell Pike, one of the Lakes’ most well-known mountains (or range, as Wainwright argues), deserves respect.
 Standing at 978 meters, it’s England’s highest mountain, doubling up as a National Trust war memorial.